tyrinlewis123/circularity/README.md

 The `canvas` is a data type known as an Object (we'll learn more about this later) which represents the blank screen and allows us to add drawings to it.
 The canvas has 2 very important *properties* `.width` and `.height` that provide us with the coordinates for where the window ends.
 Using this data, along with the knowing where our origin is, we can easily tell whether or not an image is in view by checking the image's x/y position to see if it contained within the box (0, 0) -> (canvas.width, canvas.height).

-#### TODO 7 : Keep The Current Circle Within the Bounds of the Canvas
+#### TODO 5 : Keep your circles in the screen

-We need to check each circle's position as we loop through the Array of `circles` to keep the circles coming back onto the `canvas`.
+We have created a function for you called `checkCircleBounds`.
+The function accepts a circle as an argument and uses a series of conditional statements to determine if the circle is within the bounds of the `canvas` (the variable holding the dimensions of our screen).

 So, if a circle leaves the `canvas` along the _bottom_ border, we need to place the circle fully off the `canvas` at the top border.

-So, write a test for each border of the canvas that checks if the circle has fully exited the canvas by _that_ border.
+Write a test for each border of the canvas that checks if the circle has fully exited the canvas by _that_ border.
 Using a chain of `if`, `else-if` statements, you'll need one test for each border, right-side, left-side, top, and bottom.
 If a circle leaves the canvas by one of its borders, you need to place the circle fully off the canvas at the opposite border.
 Dig?

 The best way to start this is to hack away, testing one border at a time!